Webex APIs with Python

 If you look carefully, the data structure printed matches the Response Properties from the List People method in the Webex API specification exactly (including the keys "id", "emails", "phoneNumbers", "displayName", etc.).

-22. This gives you a lot of information about a particular user, however to get all the settings, you need to use the api.people.details() method.
+22. This gives you a lot of information about a particular user, however to get all the settings, you need to use the api.people.details() method defined as follows in the SDK documentation:

 As seen in the documentation above, this method requires a person_id parameter.
 If you look at the output of your script, the webex_user that you populated earlier, being an instance of the Person class, has a person_id attribute.
 Therefore, you can pass the webex_user.person_id as the person_id parameter.
 Some additional information may be returned if you set the calling_data flag.
 To be sure, add this as follows: